 This animation is implemented using the

-and SwingTimerTask
+java.util.Timer and SwingTimerTask classes.
+The

-cross-fade is implemented using the Graphics
+cross-fade is implemented using the Graphics and Image

 classes.
 Complete code for this sample is available online,1